sourcegraph/about/handbook/engineering/developer-insights/frontend-platform/index.md

 The meeting notes of team syncs can be found [in this doc](https://docs.google.com/document/d/1_wptyMfAjLagJKPjIhPt_miXoEpYuyo_64PBCTTr5h0/edit).

 Before team syncs, teammates and stakeholders should write down under "Agenda" in the meeting notes document anything that they'd like to bring up for discussion with the whole team.
+During the sync, we dedicate time to discussing any tickets on our board that have the `needs-discussion` label.